 Arnold Schwarzenegger feels ‘fantastic’ after heart surgery

-LOS ANGELES (AP) — Arnold Schwarzenegger says he feels “fantastic” after his recent heart surgery.
+LOS ANGELES (AP) — Arnold Schwarzenegger says he is feeling “fantastic” after his recent heart surgery.

 The 73-year-old “Terminator” actor and former California governor said on social media Friday that he had a new aortic valve implanted in his heart.
 He posted a photo of himself with a thumbs up from his hospital bed.